Jonathan2251/lbd/_sources/gpu.rst.txt

   Creating 3D model and texturing

-After the next smooth shading [#polygon]_, the vertices and edge lines are covered with color (or remove edges, actually edge never has black line), and model looks much more smooth [#shading]_.
+After applying smooth shading [#polygon]_, the vertices and edge lines are covered with color (or the edges are visually removed—edges never actually have black outlines).
+As a result, the model appears much smoother [#shading]_.

-Further, after texturing (texture mapping), the model looks real more [#texturemapping]_.
+Furthermore, after texturing (texture mapping), the model looks even more realistic [#texturemapping]_.

-To get to know how animation for a 3D modeling, please look video here [#animation1]_.
-According to the video for skeleton animation, setting the joints poistion at different poses and giving time to each pose (keyframe) as :numref:`animation`.
+To understand how animation works for a 3D model, please refer to the video here [#animation1]_.
+According to the video on skeleton animation, joints are positioned at different poses and assigned timing (keyframes), as illustrated in :numref:`animation`.

 .. _animation:
 .. figure:: ../Fig/gpu/animation.png